Alcyonium digitatum: Distribution and habitat

-Dead man's fingers is found along the Atlantic coasts of north west Europe from Portugal to Norway, most recently being discovered in the unchartered waters of Jammerbugt bay off the north-west coast of Denmark by a 2020 seafloor mapping project led by explorer Klaus Thymann.
+Dead man's fingers is found along the Atlantic coasts of north west Europe from Portugal to Norway, most recently being discovered in the uncharted waters of Jammerbugt bay off the north-west coast of Denmark by a 2020 seafloor mapping project led by explorer Klaus Thymann.
 The species also occurs in parts of Canada, northeastern coast of the United States, the Gulf of Maine and the Bay of Fundy and the northern waters of New Zealand.
 The polyps live in colonies attached to bedrock, boulders, stones and occasionally the shells of crabs and gastropods.
 They are most plentiful in areas with strong water movement and where there is insufficient sunlight for algae to predominate.
 They are usually found in the sublittoral zone down to about fifty metres.
 This coral is common around the coasts of Britain and Ireland where Alcyonium glomeratum and Alcyonium hibernicum are also found but these are much rarer and misidentification is unlikely.